Muzamil2004/super_market_managemnt/README.md

-# university_managemnt_sys
+supermarket management app
-It is used to  manage the university students
+it is used to manage the stock in the supermarket